how we research AI tools

 We collect star ratings directly from readers who've used the tool.
 No curation, no incentives.
 If you used it and thought it was overrated, we want that.

-Reader ratings are a check on our own analysis.
-If we assess a tool as solid for designers but designers consistently rate it 2/5, that's worth investigating.
-We collect optional use-case context with each rating too, so a tool that scores differently for freelancers versus teams tells a more honest story than a single average.
+Reader ratings are the foundation of every assessment.
+Research into features, pricing, and comparisons gives context — but what people actually report from daily use is the signal everything else supports.
+We collect optional use-case context with each rating, so a tool that scores differently for freelancers versus teams tells a more honest story than a single average.

 search demand data